-No types of pets other than the following may be kept by a resident.
+No types of pets other than the Only the following types of pets may be kept by a resident.

-Residents are not permitted to have more than one common household pets per household, including small caged animals, i.e., birds.
+Residents are not permitted to have more than ene-two (2) common household pets per household, including small caged animals, i.e., birds.